Intercepting Communication

 Monitor slow traffic from a remote host.
 Your host is already receiving traffic on port 31337.

-Hijack traffic from a remote host by configuring your network interface.
-The remote host at 10.0.0.2 is communicating with the remote host at 10.0.0.3 on port 31337.
+Configure your network interface.
+The remote host at 10.0.0.2 is trying to communicate with the remote host at 10.0.0.3 on port 31337.

 Manually send an Ethernet packet.
 The packet should have Ether type=0xFFFF.
 The packet should be sent to the remote host at 10.0.0.2.